mohammadhoseinazaddel/Machine_learning_projects/README.md

-Iam trying to share all kind of things related to machine learning and mlops in this project
+Iam trying to share all kind of things related to machine learning and mlops in this project each folder contains subclasse titles and projects you can find waht you need with surfing among them

 # Machine_learning_projects
 ## refrences